henryxiang/course_registration_app/README.md

 # Course Registration Application

-This is a Python project built on the following tech stack
+This is a Python project built on the following tech stacks:

 - Flask
 - Flask-Restful